COMMON NAME: Bald eagle

 SCIENTIFIC NAME: Haliaeetus leucocephalus

 Wingspan 6.5-8 feet; length 31-37 inches.
 Adults have a dark brown body with a white head and tail, yellow eyes and beak.
 Immature eagles are all dark with some white mottled in the wings and tail.
-The eyes and beak are dark.
-As the birds mature around 4-5 years of age, they start getting the white head and tail, and the the eyes and beak start turning yellow.
+Their eyes and beak are dark.
+They attain adult plumage and yellow eye/beak color by the time they are around 5 years old.

-Formerly distributed across North America, they are now limited to breeding in Alaska, Canada, the northern Great Lakes states, Florida, and the Pacific Northwest.
-In Minnesota they commonly breed on northern lakes and along the St. Croix and Mississippi Rivers.
-Bald eagles move south for the winter to open water areas that attract large numbers of waterfowl or fish.
-In Minnesota, this includes the Minnesota and Mississippi Rivers and sometimes lakes in the southern part of the state.
+Bald eagles can be found throughout the United States and Canada with larger breeding populations in Alaska, Canada, the northern Great Lakes states, Florida, and the Pacific Northwest.
+In Minnesota, bald eagles have adapted well to suburban environments, nesting at popular lakes; they also nest at more traditional sites along northern lakes and the St. Croix and Mississippi Rivers.
+Bald eagles move south for the winter to areas with open water areas that attract large numbers of waterfowl or fish.
+In Minnesota, this includes the Minnesota and Mississippi Rivers and lakes in the southeastern part of the state.

 Bald eagles nest on the edges of rivers, lakes, or seashores.
 In winter and during migration, they can be found where there is open water offering sufficient food and evening roost sites.